newbreedofgeek/html5-thor/README.md

 # HTML5 Thor

-This is official Foxtel App Development SDK that needs to be used by HTML5 app developers to develop application for the IQ3 environment.
-It's a simple yet powerful HTML5 App Tooling framework that provides you the tools needed to build efficient single page Web Apps.
+HTML5 Thor is a simple HTML5 App Tooling framework that provides you the tools needed to build efficient single page or multi page Web Apps.
+It also has a complete GruntJS workflow.

 ## Features